aeternity/Vanillae/docs/npm-misc/README.md

 The default `nodejs` package on Ubuntu installs an ancient version of Node/NPM that often doesn't work properly with contemporary code.

-As of the time of writing, Ubuntu's repository contains Node 8.10.0, which is 6 years out of date.
+As of the time of writing (October 12, 2022), Ubuntu's repository contains Node 8.10.0, which is 6 years out of date.

 To install the latest version of Node (currently: 18.10.0)